Updated: Sept. 22nd, 2024

 And then there’s cortisol.
 Chronic stress keeps this stress hormone high.
 And stress can come from so many directions.
 It can be physical, psychological, or physiological, caused by situations big and small.
 You probably know that when a major trauma happens – you lose your job, go through a divorce, have an accident, or lose someone you love – your stress levels will be high.
 But did you know that even too much caffeine can spike your cortisol levels and put your body on high alert?

-Yes, little things can add up to big issues — but there’s some good news here.
+Little problems can add up to big issues — but there’s some good news here.
 If you pay attention to the smaller concerns early, you might be able to reverse weight loss resistance a lot sooner.
-And you’ll avoid some of those more serious health concerns too!
+And you’ll avoid some of those more serious health concerns too!’

 The first step is recognizing that a problem might be building.
 To do so, you have to pay attention to more than your weight.
 There are a lot of other symptoms that can clue you in to the fact that weight loss resistance may be looming.